 11. WordPress Sites: the Plugin Revolution

-23,479 plugins, 409,836,445 downloads, and counting.
+WordPress has 23,479 plugins, 409,836,445 downloads, and counting.
 What began as a simple blogging platform, WordPress is now the leading internet content management system.
 Much the way purchased themes allow for easy integration and maintenance but preserve the option for full customization, WordPress lets website creators get as fancy as they want.
 In addition, plugins give users the opportunity to extend the capability of the software past the base install.
 Because WordPress has grown exponentially since its inception in 2003, there’s a ton of support out there for it.
 It’s almost impossible to go wrong.

 12. Data and Analytics